Next Start

 CNC machines feature “home” positions that they return to before they start another cycle, so machinists must be aware of what these are before operating the machines.
 Allowing the machine to return to this position and powering it off is necessary before reaching into it.

-It’s also important to not leave the doors open to watch parts when the machine is running.
+It’s also critical to not leave the doors open to watch parts when the machine is running.
 Parts can fall off the spindle, and chips and sparks can fly out from tools that are in operation.

-It’s important to wear personal protective equipment (PPE) when operating any kind of CNC machine, since they have rotating parts.
+Wear personal protective equipment (PPE) when operating any kind of CNC machine, since they have rotating parts.
 One of the main items of protection that should always be worn is machinist safety glasses.

 Image credit: ACCURL Machine Tools